LGBTQ rights in the Philippines: Community

-The LGBT community did not begin to organize on behalf of its human rights until the 1990s.
-Poverty and the political situation in the Philippines, especially the dictatorship, may have made it difficult for the LGBT community to organize.
+The LGBTQ community did not begin to organize on behalf of its human rights until the 1990s.
+Poverty and the political situation in the Philippines, especially the dictatorship, may have made it difficult for the LGBTQ community to organize.
 One of the first openly gay people of significance was the filmmaker Lino Brocka.

-The first LGBT pride parade in Asia and also the Philippines was co-led by ProGay Philippines and the Metropolitan Community Church Philippines (MCCPH) on June 26, 1994, at the Quezon Memorial Circle.
+The first LGBTQ pride parade in Asia and also the Philippines was co-led by ProGay Philippines and the Metropolitan Community Church Philippines (MCCPH) on June 26, 1994, at the Quezon Memorial Circle.
 It was held just a few years after students organized the UP Babaylan group.
 The pride event was attended by hundreds, and the march coincided with march against the Government's VAT or the value added tax.

-Since the 1990s, LGBT people have become more organized and visible, both politically and socially.
-There are large annual LGBT pride festivals, and several LGBT organizations which focus on the concerns of university students, women and transgender people.
+Since the 1990s, LGBTQ people have become more organized and visible, both politically and socially.
+There are large annual LGBTQ pride festivals, and several LGBTQ organizations which focus on the concerns of university students, women and transgender people.
 There is a vibrant gay scene in the Philippines with several bars, clubs and saunas in Manila as well as various gay rights organizations.